-Sometimes, ready-made ERPs’ biggest strength can become their biggest weakness.
-If the number of adjustments and unique relations becomes too big – implementation can take more money and time than custom ERP development.
-Not to mention regular maintenance, support, and licensing costs associated with software products on the subscription model.
+While ready-made ERPs have their strengths, the number of adjustments and unique relationships can make implementation more expensive and time-consuming than custom ERP development.
+Additionally, regular maintenance, support, and licensing costs are associated with software products on a subscription model.

-Usually, ready-to-use ERP systems offer two pricing models: subscription and one-time license payment.
-SaaS solutions providers use subscriptions, and those who provide on-premise ERP software opt for licenses.
-Subscription is usually paid per user monthly or yearly, and the license is a one-time initial payment.
-In the second case, you practically own the program.
-But the downside is that you have to deal with all occurred problems yourself and settle for the original version of the software as the license does not include support and updates.
-However, if you face some issues, remember that many people use this software so that you can find some answers in the community.
+Ready-to-use ERP systems offer two pricing models: subscription and one-time license payment.
+SaaS solutions providers use subscriptions, while on-premise ERP software providers use licenses.
+Subscription pricing is typically per user per month or year, while the license is a one-time initial payment.
+While licenses provide ownership of the program, users must address any issues themselves and accept the original version of the software, as licenses do not include support and updates.

-To summarize, among the advantages of the off-the-shelf ERP systems there are:
+To summarize, among the advantages of off-the-shelf ERP systems there are:

 - Proven quality